JonahBreslow/Neo4j-Physician-Payments-Graph/README.md

 To investigate the flow of money from drug manufacturers to physicians and how that relates to drug prescriptions.
 Ultimately, we would like to provide a tool with the capability to identify networks of abuse.

 ## What this repository contains:
 This repository contains jupyter notebooks that process, transform, entity-match, and integrate physician payment data from the Sunshine Act with physician prescription data from Medicare Part D data.
-Additionally, we utilize an FDA data base to gain more information regarding pharmaceutical companies and their respective drugs.
+Additionally, we utilize an FDA database to gain more information regarding pharmaceutical companies and their respective drugs.

 You will see a large swath of jupyter lab notebooks in this repo.
 Each of these notebooks provides a very specific and modular step within the integration process.
 The main and most important notebook is called ["Papermill_Workflow.ipynb"](https://github.com/JonahBreslow/DSE-203-Knowledge-Graph/blob/main/Papermill_Workflow.ipynb).
 This is the most important notebook to run.